Daniel H. Overmyer: Federal indictments

 On May 15, 1991, Overmyer was released from the Federal Correctional Institute (FCI) Englewood in Littleton, Colorado.

 Later years

 After being evicted from the Weathervane Farm, Overmyer and Shirley lived in various places, including Katonah, New York; Montreal, Quebec (where Shirley lived initially to assist in Overmyer's Canadian warehouse operations); and Fairfield, Connecticut.
 Following this, Overmyer's primary residence was in Denver, Colorado, for nearly 25 years.
 Shirley preceded him in death on December 2, 1994, in Montreal.
 An additional daughter, Olga, was also adopted by Overmyer following Shirley's death.
-Until suffering a stroke in 2009, Overmyer worked as a merchant banker for various African nations; after the stroke, he moved to an assisted living facility in Tarzana, Los Angeles, California, to be closer to son John.
+Until suffering a stroke in 2009, Overmyer worked as a merchant banker for various African nations; after the stroke, he moved to an assisted living facility in Tarzana, Los Angeles, California, to be closer to his son, John.

 Overmyer died on July 24, 2012, at the Providence Tarzana Medical Center in Tarzana, at the age of 87.
 He was buried in Sylvania, Ohio.